-- 1. To familiarize the student with the fundamental aspects of various issues associated with Human Resource Management and Organizational Behaviour. - 2.
-This course aims to give a comprehensive overview about Career Planning, theories of Motivationand styles of Leadership. - 3.
+- 1. To familiarize the student with the fundamental aspects of various issues associated withHuman Resource Management and Organizational Behaviour. - 2.
+This course aims to give a comprehensive overview about Career Planning, theories of Motivation and styles of Leadership. - 3.
 To introduce the basic concept of Individual Behaviour. - 4.
 To enhance the awareness of Group Behaviour.

-- 1. know the Functions of Human Resource Management, Job Description and Job Specification. - 2. familiarize with the concepts in Compensation, Motivation and styles of Leadership. - understand the Behaviour of people at individual level through the concepts of Perception, Learning - 4. and Personality. - 5. comprehend the Group and Team Dynamics in an Organization.
+- 1. Explain the functions of Human Resource Management, Job Description and Job Specification. - 2.
+Describe the concepts in Compensation, Motivation and styles of Leadership. - 3.
+Discuss the Behaviour of people at individual level through the concepts of Perception, Learning and Personality. - 4. comprehend the Group and Team Dynamics in an Organization.